-- 30. An EMA provides maintenance support for young people from low income households who undertake post-compulsory, non-advanced courses at school or college.
+- 32. An EMA provides maintenance support for young people from low income households who undertake post-compulsory, non-advanced courses at school or college.
 This is a national programme administered in the FE sector by the colleges and SFC.
-It is not supported by bursary funds, nor is it subject to this bursary policy. - 31.
-This programme affects eligible 15 to 19-year-olds who have passed their statutory school leaving date.
-For students aged under 18, see students under section 18 of the Calculation of Award segment within the Award Assessment Document. - 32.
+It is not supported by bursary funds, nor is it subject to this bursary policy. - 33.
+This programme affects eligible 15 to 19 year olds who have passed their statutory school leaving date.
+For more information on funding students aged under 18, see paragraphs 35 to 38 of the Award Assessment Document. - 34.
 Please refer to the EMA guidance on the SFC website or the EMA Scotland Business Model, EMA Scotland Guidance, the EMA Scotland Good Practice Guide and the EMA Scotland website for more details.